Vaishnavi-1525/app/frontend/README.md

 ```
 npm run build
 ```
--The build will be generated inside the /build folder.
+- The build will be generated inside the /build folder.
 - You can deploy this build on any static hosting service.

 ---